sam-val/Random-File/README.md

 # Random-File
-Help me to choose a file (video, movie, etc) in the folder when I don't know which to choose.
+Help me to choose a movie in the folder when I don't know which one to watch (Because there are too many movies!).

 Runs on terminal.
 Adjust the shebang appropriately (to your python interpreter) before running.